molinerisLab/snkmaker/README.md

 # SnakeMaker
 convert bash/r/python history or unstructured code in snakefiles

+# Install

+ * Dowload the VSIX file
+ * From VSCode, open the "Extension" sidebar, click on the three dots on the top-right corner of the sidebar, click Install from VSIX, select the downloaded file.

 # Build and install extension for local usage
 * Set version: open "package.json", modify field "version"
 * Build: "npx @vscode/vsce -- package".
 Produces a *.vsix file.
-* Install: from VSCode, open the "Extension" sidebar, click on the three dots on the top-right corner of the sidebar, click Install from VSIX.

 # General Usage